 This page has natural cut slabs, rough stock specimens and cut face nodules for lapidary work or artistic projects.

-New Items being added Weekly!
+New Items may be added!
 Check back Often!

 Item # POFN0816 8775